Home Counties (Kent) Heavy Battery, Royal Garrison Artillery: Ypres

 Heavy rain then set in and the battlefield turned to mud, severely hampering movement, while the poor visibility restricted observation, so the guns had to fire 'off the map'.
 The next phase of the offensive was therefore delayed.
 Meanwhile, the German artillery continued to harass the packed British gun lines, whose own CB fire was spread over a wide area.
 On 11 August 58th HAG assisted an attack by the neighbouring II Corps on the Gheluveldt Plateau, and on 14 August it bombarded Poelcapelle on 14 August.
 XIX Corps' own attack at the Battle of Langemarck on 16 August was halted by pillboxes and strongpoints that the heavy artillery had missed, and was then driven back by a strong German counter-attack that was not spotted by the observers in the smoke.
 58th HAG then fired in support of XVIII Corps on 19 August.
 In between, the 60-pdrs fired gas shells into enemy battery positions during the hours of darkness, especially before the attack of 22 August.
 They provided neutralising fire for a night attack on the Gallipoli strongpoint on 25 August.
 Then on 27 August the 60-pdrs participated in a Creeping barrage for XIX Corps fighting near Zonnebeke.

 1/1st Kent Heavy Bty transferred to 42nd HAG on 5 September when XIX Corps handed over its section of the line to V Corps.
 The batteries were still 'strafing' enemy roads and communications and trying to neutralise hostile batteries.
-V Corps was involved in the of the limited attacks on the Menin Road Ridge (20–25 September) and Polygon Wood (beginning on 26 September), which were highly successful because of the weight of artillery brought to bear on German positions.
+V Corps was involved in the limited attacks on the Menin Road Ridge (20–25 September) and Polygon Wood (beginning on 26 September), which were highly successful because of the weight of artillery brought to bear on German positions.
 Fifth Army and V Corps then handed over the line to Second Army and II ANZAC Corps, who launched the successful Battle of Broodseinde (4 October).
 However, the battles of Poelcappelle (9 October) and First Passchendaele (12 October) were progressively less successful as the weather worsened and the mud became almost insurmountable.
 British batteries were clearly observable from the Passchendaele Ridge and were subjected to CB fire, while their own guns sank into the mud and became difficult to aim and fire.